BIMSBbioinfo/janggu/docs/tutorial.rst

    its Input and Output layers via corresponding Dataset and Layer names.

-:mod:`janggo.data` provides a number of special genomics data containers which to easily access and fetch genomics data.
-The datasets can directly be used e.g. for training or evaluating neural networks.
+:mod:`janggo.data` provides Dataset classes that can be used for training and evaluating neural networks.

-Two of the most useful containers are :class:`Dna` and :class:`Cover`.
+Of particular importance are the Genomics-specific dataset, :class:`Dna` and :class:`Cover` which to easily access and fetch genomics data.
+Additional Dataset classes are described in the Reference section of the documentation.

 Dna
 ^^^^^^^^^^
-The :class:`Dna` allows you to fetch raw sequence data from fasta files or from a reference genome with genomic coordinates of interest and translates the sequences into a *one-hot encoding*.
-Specifically, the sequence is stored in a 4D array with dimensions corresponding to :code:`(region, region_length, alphabet_size, 1)`.
+The :class:`Dna` allows to fetch raw sequence data from fasta files or from a reference genome along with genomic coordinates of interest and translates the sequences into a *one-hot encoding*.
+Specifically, the *one-hot encoding* is represented as a
+4D array with dimensions corresponding to :code:`(region, region_length, alphabet_size, 1)`.
 The Dna offers a number of features: